Skip to main content

 3Cutting Parameters

-🔹 Plastics Tip: Use high feed rates to prevent chips from re-melting onto the workpiece.
+Plastics Tip: Use high feed rates to prevent chips from re-melting onto the workpiece.
 Air blast cooling is usually sufficient for thermoplastics.
-For composites (CFRP, GFRP), always use flood coolant and dust extraction!
+For composites (CFRP, GFRP), always pair the cut with extraction and validate any drilling or holemaking in the drilling workflow.

 Material Categories